 If it is not the same number as in the count of NOT NULL, Houston we have a problem AND you can not proceed with managing this table to get a real PRIMARY key.
 For documentation of current index structure and number of rows available from the OPTIMIZER's perspective, print, date the report and file in your date tickler of things to follow up on in 30 - 90 days.

 Q. How do I make the table perform better?

 GET your own tbl_name BACKUP you know HOW to RESTORE ----- and practice, if not, you could be sorry.

 ALTER candidatecolumn to be UNIQUE and NOT NULL

 ALTER candidate column to be PRIMARY

 Q. So, I have to do all these things?

 No, you can just leave it alone and it will run as is, just slower than if these details were followed to enable higher performance and your read data counts will be lowered in SHOW GLOBAL STATUS reporting.

 Another side effect of completing this is the likely reduction in size of each ndx file you have defined for this table.

-SHOW INDEX FROM tbl_name; to get current statistics and cardinality from MySQL's perspective for comparison to SHOW INDEX results prior to this effort.
+In 30 - 90 Days from today (put the item on your calendar, please), SHOW INDEX FROM tbl_name; to get current statistics and cardinality from MySQL's perspective for comparison to SHOW INDEX results from 30 minutes ago.